soumesh2002/swastik-tech/README.md

 # swastik-tech
-Modernizing SwastikTech with Spring Boot, Angular 19 and Azure
+Modernizing SwastikTech with Angular 19 and Azure